8 Pillars of Independence

 The eight principles are:

 The principles are supported by guidance notes and explanations.
 They are expressed in general terms and should be seen as aspirational, subject to local conditions.
-The principles and the guidance are also designed to promote independence not only in legal terms but in terms of how a SAI functions and is funded and managed.
+The principles and the guidance are also designed to promote independence not just in legal terms but also in terms of how a SAI functions and is funded and managed.